-As Africa turns to Agriculture for long term sufficiency and sustenance, the world is also indicating interest in Africa for food production.
+As Africa turns to Agriculture for long-term sufficiency and sustenance, the world is also indicating interest in Africa for global food supply and production.
 By the year 2050, international observers foresee the potential of Africa becoming the food bedrock of the world.

 How is that so?
-Some would ask, giving that Agriculture has not yet taken centre stage like it should for such huge proposition.
+Some would ask, giving that Agriculture has not yet taken center stage in Africa like it should for such huge proposition.

 According to Microsoft,

-Once the above mentioned factors are taken cognizance of, agriculture will be improved for the good of the continent and the world at large.
+Once the aforementioned factors are taken cognizance of, agriculture will be improved for the good of the continent and the world at large.